Paul Aron: 2022

 Aron racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 During pre-season in 2022, Aron joined Abu Dhabi Racing by Prema for the Asian Championship.
 Aron did not win a race during that championship, but did manage to take a double pole during the third Dubai round.
 Claiming three podiums, he was classified ninth in the standings.

 Aron continued with Prema for the 2022 Formula Regional European Championship.
 He got off to a great start, winning pole and the second race during the Monza opening round.
 After a third place in Imola, he had a terrible weekend in Monaco as a crash in qualifying hampered a chance of points.
 He would bounce back with a win at Paul Ricard, before completing a complete sweep in the next round at Zandvoort.
-However, the Estonian would go podium-less throughout the next three rounds, despite taking two pole positions at Spa-Francorchamps and the Red Bull Ring.
+However, Aron would go podium-less throughout the next three rounds, despite taking two pole positions at Spa-Francorchamps and the Red Bull Ring.
 A win followed in Circuit de Barcelona-Catalunya which was followed by another podium in the second race.
 The final round in Mugello witnessed Aron notch up yet another victory in the first race, but his title challenge ended as teammate Dino Beganovic was crowned champion.
 However, a poor second race meant that he failed to score, and race winner Gabriele Minì pipped Aron to second in the standings by four points.
 This meant Aron again finished third in the standings but he scored more points that the year before (238), had the most wins of anyone that season, (6), and the most poles (7).